-We strongly encourage creatives to know the ins and outs of securing their work, music copyright laws, and music license agreements.
+We strongly encourage creatives to know the ins and outs of securing their work, music copyright laws, how to copyright your music, and music license agreements.
 Luckily, we know a thing or two about the subjects at hand and we’re happy to break down the simple steps that should be taken to secure an artist’s music.

 If you recall Julie Andrews joyfully basking in blissful open fields in The Sound of Music, then you certainly know the showtune, ‘My Favorite Things’.
 This classic piece is a staple in movie soundtrack history.
 Today, it has the attention of a generation who may have never even see the movie.
 Why?
 Because pop-sensation Ariana Grande, has a number one hit titled ‘7 Rings’ on her new album ‘Thank U, Next’, that is heavily influenced by ‘My Favorite Things’.
 Though ‘7 Rings’ is the by-product of 10 songwriters, 90% of the songwriting royalties from the song are going to the estates of Rodgers and Hammerstein, the original composers of, ‘My Favorite Things’.
 That means Grande’s royalty checks for this song are significantly impacted.